GDEJJ/Massachusetts_Hospital_project/README.md

    - Includes the name, address and other geographic information about the hospital.
 5. Payers Table
    - Information about the name, address, city of the payer usually an insurance company.

+## Data Considerations

+- The dataset consists of synthetic data and does not represent real patient records.
+- Data follows healthcare standards, including ICD and RxNorm codes where applicable.
+- Fields are formatted using ISO 8601 standards for date/time representation.